Ruksana-RASHEED/epiclass/README.md

 > * 2 - They recorder the EEG from the area where the tumor was located
 >
 > * 1 - Recording of seizure activity

+The goal here is to build two models, one to predict seizure vs. non-seizure, and one to predict which one of the five classes a given datapoint belongs to.
+So this is a classic classification problem.

 ## Exploratory data analysis